-Maybe you were just gifted a beautiful, brand new diamond bracelet.
+Maybe you were just gifted a beautiful, brand-new diamond bracelet.
 Perhaps you purchased a diamond engagement ring for the love of your life.
 Or maybe you inherited a picture-perfect pendant with special meaning and value that goes well beyond money.

 What do I want to insure?

 So start by determining exactly what jewelry items you want to insure.
-Then you can go about determining how much the piece or pieces are worth, via what’s known in the industry as an “appraisal.”
+Then you can go about determining how much the piece or pieces are worth, via what’s known in the jewelry insurance industry as an “appraisal.”

 What’s this appraisal process all about?

-What should this all cost me?
+What should the best jewelry insurance cost me?

-The second cost associated with jewelry insurance is your premium — in other words, the amount you pay for insurance coverage over a period of one year.
+The second cost associated with jewelry insurance is your premium — in other words, the amount you pay for coverage over a period of one year.
 Generally speaking, your premium should be somewhere around one to two percent of the value of your jewelry.
 Exactly where your payment falls along that scale will depend on several factors, including the value of your jewelry and the location of your residence.

 Can’t I just use my existing insurance provider?